 Let’s see what would happen if Advertiser A raised his quality score to 10:

-If Advertiser A raised his Google Adwords quality score to 10, he would realize a reduction in cost per click of nearly 30%.
+If Advertiser A raised his Google Adwords quality score to 10, he would realize a reduction in cost per click of nearly 30%, which could be used to hire a Google AdWords Perth agency to pilot the website.
 When you are dealing with budgets in the millions of dollars annually, that could make an enormous impact on the bottom line.

 So now you know that higher quality scores lead to better rankings and lower advertising costs.
 Here are the simple things you can do right now to improve your Google Adwords quality scores: